michalczerski/stormmore-monitor-bin/README.md

 ## What is it ?
 It's application to monitor hardware for gamers/overclockers.
 Made it for myself to check how my cooling behave during playing games.
 There is similar software but none which meet my expectations.
-It allows to change look and feel - where informations are rendered on monitor and change it.
+It allows to change look and feel - where informations are rendered and change it.
-Most important think is that it shows temperature/load and FPS.
+Most important think is that it shows temperature, CPU/GPU usage and FPS.

 ## How to run it ?
 Install or download ZIP and run :)